airtai/faststream/docs/docs/en/howto/kafka/index.md

 # How To

-**Kafka** is a really complex tool, so **FastStream** `KafkaBroker` API can be complecated and confusing in specific cases.
-Our main documentation sections covers only the main **FastStream** and **Kafka** concepts though.
-Thus, this section should provides you with concrete **FastStream - Kafka** examples you can use in your regular services as copy-past code or reference at least.
+**Kafka** is a highly complex tool, so the **FastStream** `KafkaBroker` API can be complicated and confusing in specific cases.
+Our main documentation sections cover only the primary **FastStream** and **Kafka** concepts.
+Therefore, this section provides concrete **FastStream - Kafka** examples that you can use in your regular services as copy-paste code or, at the very least, as a reference.

-We (**airt** team) hope, that this section will be maintained by the community.
-Please, feel free add any examples/sections or edit existed ones.
-If you didn't find the solution in the docs yet - this is a great point to add a new article here!
+We (**airt** team) hope that this section will be maintained by the community.
+Please feel free to add any examples/sections or edit existing ones.
+If you haven't found the solution in the docs yet, this is a great opportunity to add a new article here!

-To add a new page to this section, just add a new **Markdown** file to [`docs/docs/en/howto/kafka`](https://github.com/airtai/faststream/tree/main/docs/docs/en/howto/kafka){.external-link target="_blank"} directory and to the [`navigation_template.txt`](https://github.com/airtai/faststream/blob/main/docs/docs/navigation_template.txt){.external-link target="_blank"} file.
+To add a new page to this section, simply add a new **Markdown** file to the [`docs/docs/en/howto/kafka`](https://github.com/airtai/faststream/tree/main/docs/docs/en/howto/kafka){.external-link target="_blank"} directory and update the [`navigation_template.txt`](https://github.com/airtai/faststream/blob/main/docs/docs/navigation_template.txt){.external-link target="_blank"} file.